 In 2009, Casson was promoted to Senior Officer and was assigned to Beat 32 as the beat coordinator.
 From 2013-18, Senior Officer Casson was partnered with K-9 “Jax.”
 Unfortunately, “Jax” passed away on January 18, 2019 from health complications.
 His current partner is K-9 “Capone.”
 “Capone” is a 4 year old Belgain Malinois from France.

 Senior Officer Casson is also the President of the Oxnard Community K-9 Foundation.
 This nonprofit organization works to raise money for the support of the K-9 Unit and its Police Service Dogs.

 Officer Rob Caston has been with the Oxnard Police Department since 2004 and during his time with OPD, he has been a Field Training Officer and Assistant Reserve Coordinator.
-Caston is currently a member of the Defensive Tactics Unit.
+Caston spent 8 years as a member of the Defensive Tactics Unit.
 He also has a Bachelor of Arts degree from the University of New Mexico.